Latte Filters

 Also exists as function.

-dataStream (string mimetype = detect)
+dataStream (string $mimetype=detect)

 Converts the content to data URI scheme.
 It can be used to insert images into HTML or CSS without the need to link external files.